Robustness Among Multiwinner Voting Rules: Beyond the Worst Case: An Experimental Evaluation

+and where~$d(r,r_0)$ is Kendall tau distance between $r$ and $r_0$, that is, the number of swaps of adjacent candidates that are necessary to transform $r$ into $r_0$.
+Note that the normalization constant~$Z$ is independent of~$r_0$.
+For $\phi = 1$, the Mallows model becomes equivalent to the Impartial Culture model; for $\phi = 0$ it draws the central ranking~$r_0$ only.
+In the mixture of two Mallows models, we use models with different central orders and different values of the dispersion parameter (both drawn independently and uniformly at random).
+Additionally, we draw uniformly at random a value $p \in [0,1]$ and for each vote that we are to generate, we use the first model with probability $p$, and the second model with probability $1-p$.

-For each of these four distributions, and for each of the investigated rules (for $k$-Copeland we took~$\alpha=0.5$), we perform $200$ simulations.
-In each simulation we draw an election containing $10$ candidates and $50$~voters from the given distribution.
-Then we perform swaps of adjacent candidates: For each swap we select a pair of adjacent candidates uniformly at random.
-We perform the swaps until the outcome of the election changes (we stop after $1000$ swaps; taking $1000$ for the computation of averages).
-The average number of swaps required to change the outcome of an election for different rules and for different datasets is depicted in Figure~\ref{fig:exp_plots}.
-We present the results for committee size $k = 3$; we have also performed simulations for $k = 5$, but they led to analogous plots and conclusions.
+For each of our five distributions, and for each of the voting rules that we consider,\footnote{For $k$-Copeland$^\alpha$ we took~$\alpha=0.5$.} we performed $2000$~simulations.
+In each simulation we had drawn an election containing $10$~candidates and $30$~voters from the given distribution.
+Then we were repeatedly drawing a pair of adjacent candidates uniformly at random and performing a swap, until the outcome of the election changed (in fact, we never did more than~$5000$~swaps in order to change the outcome).
+The average number of swaps required to change the outcome of an election for different rules and for different distributions is depicted in Figure~\ref{fig:exp_plots}.
+We present the results for committee size $k = 3$.
+We have also performed simulations for $k = 5$ that led to analogous conclusions.
+We note that the standard deviations in our experiments were fairly high (usually close to the value of the reported averages, but sometimes almost twice as large as the value of the reported average).
+This means that in many elections the required number of random swaps was, in fact, notably smaller than the provided average, and in some elections this number was significantly above the average.